pactflow/pact-msw-adapter/README.md

   - `pact-msw-adapter:expired` handler must have signature `(event: ExpiredRequest) => void`
   - `pact-msw-adapter:match` handler must have signature `(event: MatchedRequest) => void`
 - `convertMswMatchToPact` is now async function

+## Migrating pact-msw-adapter from v3 to v4

+pact-msw-adapter@v4 modernises the package and its tooling.
+The public API is unchanged, so no code changes are required beyond meeting the new runtime requirement.

+Breaking changes on pact-msw-adapter side:
+- minimal required version of Node is now v22 (Node `<22` is no longer supported)
+- the package is now published as pure ESM (`"type": "module"`); it can no longer be consumed via CommonJS `require()`.
+Use `import` / an ESM-aware bundler instead.

+msw compatibility is unchanged (`>=2.0.0`).

 ## Contributors